-It is a porous wood species, meaning that when it is being stained it can absorb at different rates, resulting in blotchiness.
+It is also a porous wood species, meaning that when it is being stained it can absorb at different rates, which may result in blotchiness.
 This is important to know if you plan on staining or refinishing any door yourself.

-Because of it's soft, smooth texture and being less than ideal to stain, Birch is known as a paint-grade wood.
-Of the natural woods, Birch offers the best painted finish when compared to an MDF door.
+Because of it's soft, smooth texture, Birch is known as a paint-grade wood.
+Of the natural woods, Birch arguably offers the best painted finish when compared to an MDF door.

 Distinguishable by its rich, dark, reddish-brown colour, Cherry is one of the most luxurious woods you can find for your furniture or cabinetry.